quchen/articles/law-rules.md

 Benefits
 --------

-- Performance.
-Laws marked as the pragma should simplify code in the same manner as `RULES` do.
-Obeying a law that makes things more complicated should not be mentioned in a `LAW` pragma.

 - Applicative `do` notation for free: due to the new rewrite rules, obedient instances can be rewritten to Applicative style automatically (and this similarly applies to all other class hierarchies).

+- Laws marked as the pragma should simplify code in the same manner as `RULES` do, which can be good for performance.
+Obeying a law that makes things more complicated should therefore not be mentioned in a `LAW` pragma.